devstream-io/website/blog/2022-04-20-minikube/index.md

 # eval $(minikube -p minikube docker-env)
 ```

-I don't think I need to explain more about what happends.
-And we can `build` against the docker inside minikube now.
-Just execute a command like `docker build -t my-image:latest .`, `my-image:latest` is instantly accessible to the kubernetes cluster.
+I don't think I need to explain more about what happened.
+And we can `build` against the Docker inside `minikube` now.
+Just execute a command like `docker build -t my-image:latest .`, `my-image:latest` is instantly accessible to the Kubernetes cluster.

-## How toooo
+## How to …

-Oops, there are many how-tos we could talk about, but I believe that you can start to use minikube now.
+Oops, there are many how-tos we could talk about, but I believe that you can start using `minikube` now.
 Maybe I'll talk about more how-tos next time.
-If you want to delve into minikube now, go ahead to study the [official documentation](https://minikube.sigs.k8s.io/docs/).
+If you want to dive into `minikube` now, go ahead and study the [official documentation](https://minikube.sigs.k8s.io/docs/).

 ## Summary

-Cool, I finished writing this blog, It's like opening Pandora's box, I love this feeling.
-Of course, I know that this blog is at the primary-school-student level, But I believe I can do better and better.
+Cool, I finished writing this blog, It's like opening Pandora's box; I love this feeling.
+Of course, I know this blog is at the primary-school-student level, but I believe I can do better and better.

 Don’t forget to give a Like, Comment, and Subscribe!
 I’ll see you in the next article!